Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Generalizing Proper -Thin Graphs

-For each part $V[Q_{u}]=V_i$ of~$\ca Q$, we have a natural linear order of $V_i$ determined by in-order enumeration of the ends of representatives of $V[Q_{u}]$ on either of the end-edges of $Q_{u}$ (this is unambiguous and sound since we have a proper representation, and since we allow inversions in Definition~\ref{def:mixThin}(a)\,).
+For each part $V_i \in \ca Q$, we choose $\le_{ii}$ to be the linear order of $V_i$ determined by in-order enumeration of the ends of representatives of $V_i$ on either of the end-edges of $Q^i$ (this is unambiguous and sound since we have a proper representation, and since we allow inversions in Definition~\ref{def:mixThin}(a)\,).